marcusva/docproc/doc/index.rst

    Simple docproc processing layout

 To enable scalability, each of those functional steps can be handled by a separate application of docproc.
-The applications are connected by message queues, they read from and write to.
+The applications are connected via message queues, they read from and write to.
 This allows you to scale individual parts or complete processing pipelines as required by your input and output scenarios.